-The Authority entered into a Joint Waste Contract with Winchester City Council for the provision of Environmental Services.
-A review of this contract arrangement identified an embedded lease within the contract for the provision of vehicles, particularly refuse vehicles for the collection of refuse and recycling, and vehicles used in the provision of grass cutting and street maintenance.
+The Authority has jointly procured the provision of Environmental Services with Winchester City Council.
+The contract arrangements include an embedded lease within the contract for the provision of vehicles, specifically refuse vehicles for the collection of refuse and recycling, and vehicles used in the provision of grass cutting and street maintenance.
 The embedded lease has been classified as a Finance Lease.